Climate Smart Missoula

 • ...around windows, doors, and ducts with weather stripping and insulation.
 Replace old leaky windows if you can.

-• Access a list of incentives available in Montana here.
-NorthWestern Energy has a good list, too - and so does Missoula Electric Co-op.
+• NorthWestern Energy offers various rebates for efficiency upgrades - and so does Missoula Electric Co-op.

 • The net cooling effect of single, young healthy tree is equivalent to 10 room-sized air conditioners, running for 20 hours a day.
 10 air conditioners, a single tree!
 Amazing.